KhaldiDataPanda/Frequent-Items-Mining-StreamlitxFastAPI/README.md

 ### Theory Behind Page

-Navigate to the "📚 Theory Behind" tab to explore:
+Navigate to the "Theory Behind" tab to explore:
 - Detailed explanations of each algorithm
 - Mathematical formulations and pseudocode
 - Advantages and disadvantages comparison